Jalapeno Popper Dip

 Using pre-grated cheese is extremely convenient, but it contains some preservatives (such as potato starch) that help keep the grated cheese separated in the bag.
 And while this is great for grabbing a quick pinch of shredded cheese, it will also cause the melted cheese to appear lumpy or harden faster than it normally should.

-So if you’re a cheese lover like me and what the creamiest experience possible for your dip, I highly recommend freshly grating a block of cheese.
+So if you’re a cheese lover like me and want the creamiest experience possible for your dip, I highly recommend grating a block of cheese.
 I know it’s more work, but the end result will more than make up for it.

 Can you make jalapeno popper dip ahead of time?